 - Insurance Fraud: Access to VIN numbers can facilitate fraudulent insurance claims.
 By reporting false accidents or damages under another person’s VIN, criminals can illegally obtain insurance payouts.

 Understanding these risks emphasizes the importance of safeguarding your VIN number from unauthorized access.
+Explore VIN fraud detection tips for proactive measures to address such incidents.

 How Thieves Exploit Your VIN?